‘Exciting’ prizes planned to spur COVID vaccinations

 “That’s an idea we are working through right now,” Loper said.

-It’s unclear how a statewide raffle would be structured differently from a lottery, which is prohibited under Nevada’s Constitution and an idea that has long been fought by Nevada’s gaming industry.
+It’s unclear how a statewide raffle would be structured differently from a lottery.

 No ‘ethical heartburn’